6uoMycop/notes/spark/Learning-Spark-Lightning-Fast-Data-Analysis.md

 ```
 (where `masternode` is the hostname of your master).

+**High availability**

+When running in production settings, you will want your Standalone cluster to be available to accept applications even if individual nodes in your cluster go down.
+Out of the box, the Standalone mode will gracefully support the failure of worker nodes.
+If you also want the master of the cluster to be high available, Spark supports using Apache ZooKeeper (a distributed coordination system) to keep multiple standby masters and switch to a new one when any of them fails.

 ## Tunning and Debugging Spark

 ### Components of Execution: Jobs, Tasks, and Stages